nat2bee/Orthology/README.md

 -h for usage help

+# Select_Ortho.py

+Check the list of ortologous pairs from OMA and separate the orthologous of interest based on a list of ID provided by the user.
+Ref.: Altenhoff A et al., The OMA orthology database in 2015: function predictions, better plant support, synteny view and other improvements, Nucleic Acids Research, 2015, 43 (D1): D240-D249 (doi:10.1093/nar/gku1158).

+Developed (in my case) to get only the orthology data from the genes that appear in all species.

+**Usage**
+Select_Ortho.py -i *pair file* -l *list_interest* -o *output*

+**Where**
+pair file = orthologous pair file result from **OMA** for any two species list_interest = list of the genes ID you want to recover from the pair file (one per line).
+Only get the sp1 ID. output = output with the orthology info (like reported by **OMA**) of the genes from the interest list

+**Options**
+-h for usage help

 # Select_Ortho2.py

 Check the list of ortologous pairs from OMA and separate the orthologous of interest based on a list of ID provided by the user.